 Note: Be sure to read your owner’s manuals for unit-specific winterizing guidelines.
 Follow the steps below that apply to your RV.

-Step 1: If you have any inline water filters, remove and bypass before starting.
+Step 1: If you have any inline water filters, remove and bypass them before starting.
 Drain the fresh-water holding tank.
 Drain and flush the gray- and black-water holding tanks.
 If the RV doesn’t have a built-in flushing system, clean the black tank out with a wand.
 Drain the water heater.
+Make sure the plumbing manifolds are fixed properly.
 Open the pressure relief valve and remove the drain plug.

 CAUTION: Never drain the water heater when it’s hot or under pressure.
 With no water hooked up to the RV and the water pump off, open a hot-water faucet to remove any pressure on the system.
 Allow the tank to cool before draining.